 As legend has it, six years earlier, Jack had broken the offending toe by kicking the distillery’s safe in a burst of frustration provoked by forgetting the code.
 In a twist of fate only fitting for such an icon, spirits were often used to fight infection.
 So, just maybe, Jack Daniels could’ve saved Jack Daniel.

 Tennessee whiskey or bourbon?

 Categorically a Tennessee whiskey and not a bourbon, the fact has nonetheless been subject to fervent controversy and has spawned heated debates over the years.
 The brand states (and the government concurs… now) that the famous whiskey is indeed a Tennessee whiskey, and shall be named as such.

-In truth, the major component that behests the categorisation of Jack Daniel’s as a whiskey and not a bourbon is the painstaking charcoal filtration process which bestows the spirit its smoky flavour before the ageing begins.
+In truth, the major component that behests the categorization of Jack Daniel’s as a whiskey and not a bourbon is the painstaking charcoal filtration process which bestows the spirit its smoky flavor before the aging begins.

 Once distilled, the initially clear spirit is left to drip steadily through a barrel of handcrafted charcoal.
 This is known as the ‘Charcoal mellowing’ or by locals as the ‘Extra Blessing’.

-It is this process that gives JD its colour and precisely defines the whiskey as… Well, a whiskey.
+It is this process that gives JD its color and precisely defines the whiskey as… Well, a whiskey.
 And not a bourbon.